A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Simulating post-transplant mortality and re-listing and re-transplantations

-Simulating time-to-relisting is complicated by the fact that a patient's time-to-relisting $R_i$ necessarily occurs before patient's time-to-event $T_i$.
-To simulate relistings in ELAS, we estimated the proportion of individuals that have relisted with Kaplan-Meier using time elapsed relative to the event time $T_i$ as the time scale (i.e. $R_i/T_i$).
-In this, we stratify Kaplan-Meier curves by groups of $T_i$.
-A relisting time can then be simulated by inverse transform sampling, i.e. (i) sample a random $u \sim \text{unif}(0,1)$, (ii) choose the first $t$ such that $\mathbb{P}[R_i/T_i > t] \geq u$, and (iii) calculating the time-to-relisting as $t*T_i$.
+\paragraph{\texorpdfstring{Simulating a time-to-relisting \(r\) for transplant recipients}{Simulating a time-to-relisting r for transplant recipients}} The simulation of a candidate's time-to-relisting is complicated by the fact that a patient's time-to-relisting \(r_i\) necessarily has to occur before their time-to-failure \(t_i\).
+To simulate re-listing times in the ELAS simulator, we estimated the probability of re-listing using the Kaplan-Meier estimator, with time elapsed relative to the event time \(t_i\) as the timescale.
+A re-listing time can then be simulated by inverse transform sampling from the Kaplan-Meier curve, i.e.,(i) sample a random \(u \sim \text{unif}(0,1)\), (ii) choose the first \(s\) such that \(\mathbb{P}[R/T > s] \geq u\), and (iii) calculating the time-to-relisting as \(s \cdot t\).

-In case no such $t$ exists, the patient will not relist and therefore be a post-transplant death.
-Figure \ref{fig:posttxp_surv} shows estimates of the empirical distribution of $R_i/T_i$, stratified by discretized $T_i$.
-The figure clearly shows that the fraction of patients dying after transplantation without relisting depends strongly on $T_i$.
-For instance, of candidates experiencing an event within 7 days after transplantation almost 70\% relist for transplantation, whereas of candidates experiencing an event more than 5 years after initial transplantation only 20\% relist.
+In case no such \(t\) exists, the patient will die without being enlisted for transplantation.
+Figure \ref{fig:sfig5} shows estimates of the empirical distribution of \(R\) relative to \(T\), stratified by discretized \(T\).
+The figure shows that the fraction of patients dying after transplantation without re-listing depends strongly on \(T\).
+For example, almost 70\% of candidates who experience an event within 7 days after transplantation are enlisted for a repeat liver transplantation, whereas only 20\% of candidates who experience an event more than 5 years after initial transplantation are enlisted for repeat transplantation.

-Our approach to simulating a time-to-relisting $R_i$ differs from LSAM.
-LSAM instead requires end-users to specify for each possible realization of $T$ a discrete outcome distribution from $R$ (which includes an event that the patient does not relist). \FloatBarrier